Galactic-FaaS/AlphaAHB-V5-Specification/README.md

 ---

-**AlphaAHB V5 Specification** - The Future of High-Performance Computing Architecture
+**AlphaAHB V5 ISA Specification** - The Future of High-Performance Computing Architecture